The Mercy: Production

+Development

-On 27 January 2015 it was announced that James Marsh would direct the film, which StudioCanal, Blueprint Pictures, and BBC Films would produce.
+On 27 January 2015, it was announced that James Marsh would direct the film, which StudioCanal, Blueprint Pictures, and BBC Films would produce.
 StudioCanal and BBC would finance the film which had been developed by Christine Langan.
 StudioCanal would handle the international sales at the European Film Market and would also distribute the film in the UK, France, Germany, Australia and New Zealand.
 The producers would be Peter Czernin, Graham Broadbent, and Scott Burns, with Nicolas Mauvernay and Jacques Perrin of Galatée Films.
 On 31 March 2015 Rachel Weisz was reported to be in discussions to play Clare.
 On 20 May 2015 Weisz was confirmed as Clare, and David Thewlis, Ken Stott and Jonathan Bailey joined the cast.
 This is the second collaboration of David Thewlis and director James Marsh after The Theory of Everything.
 Bailey's casting was confirmed by Deadline on 27 May 2015.

 Filming

 Principal photography on the film began on location on 20 May 2015 in the United Kingdom.
 In early June 2015 filming was underway in Teignmouth, Devon, and in mid-June, the production was spotted filming at the Isle of Portland in Dorset.
 By late July, filming had moved to Malta, where some scenes were planned to be shot in the water tanks at Mediterranean Film Studios in Kalkara.
 During the filming, Colin Firth was hospitalised with a hip dislocation.
 The Mercy was also part shot at West London Film Studios.
 Some scenes were filmed at Chatham Dockyard in Kent, where HMS Gannet was used as the port where the wives of the competition sailors posed for the press.
 As well as filming at Bewl Water reservoir in Kent, which features as the Teignmouth inlet where Donald Crowhurst (Colin Firth) sails locally alone and with his family.

 For the purpose of this film, a full-scale replica of the Teignmouth Electron was constructed by U.K. boatbuilders Heritage Marine, and was used for film sequences shot in England and in Malta.
-After completion of filming, the replica was purchased by artist Michael Jones McKean, who also owns the original Teignmouth Electron remains beached at Cayman Brac; the replica is currently dry docked in storage on the island of Malta.
+After completion of filming, the replica was purchased by artist Michael Jones McKean, who also owns the original Teignmouth Electron which remains beached at Cayman Brac; the replica is currently dry docked in storage on the island of Malta.

+Music

 Release

-In November 2017, Roadside Attractions acquired US distribution rights to the film.
+In November 2017, Lionsgate acquired US distribution rights to the film, planning to release it through its subsidiary Roadside Attractions.
 It was initially scheduled to be released in the United Kingdom on 27 October 2017, but was eventually moved to 9 February 2018.
 Despite this, it was screened for awards consideration to members of the British Academy of Film and Television Arts in New York City on 28 November 2017, followed by two screenings in Renfrew Street, Glasgow on 5 December and Fountain Park, Edinburgh on 7 December that year.

 Noting that another film based on the same story was also being produced, Studiocanal (the producers of The Mercy) purchased the rights to its competitor Crowhurst, promising to release it soon after the release of the larger-budget production.